davidsowerby/takkan/docs/user-guide/precept-script.md

 You can create your own [custom pages](./page-types.md#custom-pages).  [:thinking:](https://gitlab.com/precept1/precept-client/-/issues/24)

 :::tip
-Where you do not want to use Precept to construct a page, simply use your router alongside `PreceptRouter`. `PreceptRouter` accepts a reference to your Router, and you can then select which Router is queried for the route first.
+Where you do not want to use Precept to construct a page, simply [use your router](partial-use.md#alternate-router) alongside `PreceptRouter`.
 :::

 `PPage` or one of its descendants defines the configuration of the page.

 The process of building from a `PScript` configuration is described in the [Widget Tree](./widget-tree.md) section.

-A `PPage` will often define a [Data Source](#data-source), simply because a page to the user will often be about one 'document'.

-However, **query** is a property in `PCommon`, and therefore an [inherited property](#inherited-properties), so it can actually be declared at any level except `PParticle`.

 The **content** of a `PPage` is defined by a collection of `PPanel` and / or `PPart`. [:thinking:](https://gitlab.com/precept1/precept-client/-/issues/24)